pecheylauren02/MP3_MadLibs_LSP/README.md

 - The game should be clean, simple, and easy to navigate
 - The game should not have any delays or interruptions after the user enters a prompt
 - The instructions should be simple and easy to understand
-- There should be a maximum of 10 prompts, to keep the user engaged and interested
+- There should be a maximum of 10 prompts, to keep the player engaged and interested

 ### User Stories

-In a real-world application, this kind of game will mostly likely be used by a visitor as many times as they want to be entertained, and  would likely form part of a larger website e.g. a website with a selection of other online games for users to choose from.
+In a real-world application, this kind of game will mostly likely be used by a visitor as many times as they want to be entertained, and  would likely form part of a larger website e.g. a website with a selection of other online games for players to choose from.
 Therefore, all user stories relate to a first-time user.
-As a first-time user, I would like to:
+As a first-time player, I would like to:

 - take part in a fun, interesting game
 - find out what the game is about and what to expect before starting